PixelStoriesEngine/pixel-stories-docs/src/content/docs/why-pixel-stories.md

 One of the primary goals of Pixel Stories is to eliminate the tedious workflows commonly found in other game engines.
 We focus on the user experience because we know that a bad user experience leads to frustration and hinders creativity.

-Pixel Stories streamlines the gane creation process, allowing you to focus on the narrative, world-building, and character design.
+Pixel Stories streamlines the game creation process, allowing you to focus on the narrative, world-building, and character design.
 Our intuitive interfaces, comprehensive tools, and efficient workflows ensure that even those new to game development can create high-quality, immersive games with ease.

 ## Engine Features